Payment in Japan-Cash or Cards? –

 It is always better to have some 100 yen coins in your wallet for visiting temples and shrines for the admission fee, or for buying drinks from vending machines – though these also accept larger notes.

 Credit and the debit cards are becoming much more popular, and a more common method of payment in Japan, due to the Japanese governments move towards a cashless country.
 So you’ll be able to use your credit and debit card almost everywhere – train stations, shops, restaurants, supermarkets and convenience stores, especially in towns, which pretty much covers all your daily life needs.
 Only some privately-run establishments will accept cash only.

 Usually, cards from VISA, MasterCard, JCB, and American Express are accepted by most places.

-Please be aware that many of the ATM machines in Japan do not accept credit and debit cards which have been issued outside of Japan.
+Please be aware that many of the ATM machines in Japan do not accept credit and debit cards that have been issued outside of Japan.
 Some international ATM machines can be found at international airports, major banks and department stores – and Lawson convenience stores.